Scientific Name

 Light: This succulent prefers full sun.
 It tolerates light to partial shade in hot summer climates but will produce weak, floppy growth when grown in too much shade.
 Plant your H. 'Xenox' in an area of your garden with 6 hours of sunlight daily.

-Soil: H. 'Xenox' does not need rich soil, but it does need excellent drainage.
-Choose a commercial potting mix for succulents, or make one yourself.
+Soil: H. 'Xenox' does not need rich soil but requires excellent drainage.
+You can choose a commercial potting mix for succulents or make one yourself.

 Temperature: This plant is tolerant of heat and drought and is also cold-hardy, making it a popular outdoor succulent.
 H. 'Xenox' can withstand temperatures as low as -30 °F (-34.4 °C).
 USDA Plant Hardiness Zones 4a to 9b, -30 to 30 °F (-34.4 to -1.1 °C).